California: Cities and towns

-The state has 482 incorporated cities and towns, of which 460 are cities and 22 are towns.
+The state has 483 incorporated cities and towns, of which 461 are cities and 22 are towns.
 Under California law, the terms "city" and "town" are explicitly interchangeable; the name of an incorporated municipality in the state can either be "City of (Name)" or "Town of (Name)".

 Sacramento became California's first incorporated city on February 27, 1850.
 San Jose, San Diego, and Benicia tied for California's second incorporated city, each receiving incorporation on March 27, 1850.
-Jurupa Valley became the state's most recent and 482nd incorporated municipality, on July 1, 2011.
+Mountain House became the state's most recent and 483rd incorporated municipality on July 1, 2024.

 The majority of these cities and towns are within one of five metropolitan areas: the Los Angeles Metropolitan Area, the San Francisco Bay Area, the Riverside-San Bernardino Area, the San Diego metropolitan area, or the Sacramento metropolitan area.

 Demographics

 Population

-One out of every eight Americans live in California.
-The United States Census Bureau reported that the population of California was 39,538,223 on April 1, 2020, a 6.13% increase since the 2010 United States census.
-The estimated population as of 2022 is 39.22 million.
-For over a century (1900–2020), California experienced an explosion in population growth, adding an average of more than 300,000 people per year.
-California's rate of growth began to slow by the 1990s, although it continued to experience population growth in the first two decades of the 21st century.
-The state experienced population declines in 2020 and 2021, attributable to declining birth rates, COVID-19 pandemic deaths, and less internal migration from other states to California.
+Presently, close to one out of every nine U.S. residents live in California.
+According to the 2020 U.S. census, the population of California was 39.54 million on April 1, 2020, a 6.13% increase since 2010.
+During that decade, the state's population grew more slowly than the rest of the nation, resulting in the loss of one seat on the U.S. House of Representatives, the first loss in its entire history.
+The estimated state population in 2023 was 38.94 million.
+For well over a century (1900–2020), California experienced steady population growth.
+Even while the rate of growth began to slow by the 1990s, some growth continued into the first two decades of the 21st century; California added an average of around 400,000 people per year to its population during the period 1940–2020.
+Then in 2020, the state began to experience population declines continuing every year, attributable mostly to moves out of state but also due to declining birth rates, COVID-19 pandemic deaths, and less internal migration from other states to California.
+According to the U.S. Census Bureau, between 2021 and 2022, 818,000 California residents moved out of state with emigrants listing high cost of living, California housing shortage rise of remote work, high taxes, and a difficult business environment as the motivation.
+The net loss of population in California between July 2020 and July 2023 was 433,000.

-The Greater Los Angeles Area is the 2nd-largest metropolitan area in the United States, after the New York metropolitan area, while Los Angeles, with nearly half the population of New York City, is the second-largest city in the United States.
-Conversely, San Francisco, with nearly one-quarter the population density of Manhattan, is the most densely populated city in California and one of the most densely populated cities in the United States.
-Also, Los Angeles County has held the title of most populous United States county for decades, and it alone is more populous than 42 U.S. states.
-Including Los Angeles, four of the top 20 most populous cities in the U.S. are in California: Los Angeles (2nd), San Diego (8th), San Jose (10th), and San Francisco (17th).
+The Greater Los Angeles Area is the second-largest metropolitan area in the U.S., while Los Angeles is the second-largest city in the U.S. Los Angeles County has held the title of most populous U.S. county for decades and it alone is more populous than 42 U.S. states.
+San Francisco is the most densely populated city in California and one of the most densely populated cities in the U.S..
+Four of the top 20 most populous cities in the U.S. are in California: Los Angeles (2nd), San Diego (8th), San Jose (13th), and San Francisco (17th).
 The center of population of California is located four miles west-southwest of the city of Shafter, Kern County.